OTT is Not TV

 The inception of Netflix in 2007 forever changed the way we view content.
 Netflix gave us the ability to watch hours of on demand content aggregated in one app, whenever we chose.
 Then on February 1, 2013 the first full season of House of Cards was launched and binge-watching became a thing.
 Viewers were elated to spend up to 13 hours watching a series from start to finish in one sitting.

 The rise and popularity of streaming has opened the door for content aggregators of all kinds.
 Content ranges from user-generated videos to premium television content streamed over the internet rather than needing to watch over a traditional cable / satellite box or antenna.
-The content ranges from ad supported (think Watch ESPN) to non-ad supported (i.e. Netflix, Amazon Prime, etc).
+The content ranges from ad supported (like ESPN+, Hulu, Peacock & Paramount+) to non-ad supported (i.e. Amazon Prime, etc).

 Where are we going?